openimis/openimis-be-core_py/README.md

 It also provides the admin console forms (UI), including the TechnicalUserForm (ability to add technical users from the console)

 ## Additional endpoints
-* core/users/current_user: privides information on the logged (in session) user: login, rights, attached health facility,...
+* core/users/current_user: provides information on the logged (in session) user: login, rights, attached health facility,...

 ## Configuration options (can be changed via core.ModuleConfiguration)
 * auto_provisioning_user_group: assigned user group when REMOTE_USER user is auto-provisioned(default: "user")